Sports in Hamilton, Ontario: Soccer

 Hamilton is home of the Hamilton and District Soccer Association.
 The H&DSA is one of Ontario's oldest soccer organizations.
 The Association represents many soccer organization from many surrounding communities such as Brantford, Glanbrook, Stoney Creek, Ancaster, Dundas and Hamilton.

-Hamilton will host the tier-1 Forge FC of the Canadian Premier League in 2019.
+Hamilton hosts the tier-1 Forge FC of the Canadian Premier League since 2019.
 Hamilton also hosts Hamilton United FC, the division 3 women's team in League1 Ontario.
 While Hamilton City SC also represents Hamilton in the Canadian Soccer League.

 Hamilton is also home to 3 soccer leagues and they include; the Hamilton & District Multi-Jurisdictional Soccer League the Hamilton & District Oldtimers Soccer League and the third is the Hamilton Senior Mens Soccer League.

 Hamilton was home of the Hamilton Steelers of the Canadian Soccer League between 1982 and 1992.
 They were the 1986 National Champions and played their home games at the 5,000 seat Brian Timmis Stadium.
 The city was previously represented in the Canadian Professional/Soccer League with the Hamilton Thunder operating from 2002 to 2005, and Hamilton Croatia in 2010.

 Hamilton was previously home to the Hamilton Avalanche, a Canadian women's soccer team from the W-League.
 They were founded in 2006.
 Hamilton was also previously home to Hamilton Rage of the PDL, founded in 2011, however both teams moved to Kitchener-Waterloo following the 2012 season.

 Hamilton has been home to or has produced a number of pro soccer players over the years.
 Some of these include: